BotCity Studio SDKΒΆ

 logApplication=true

-- server: BotCity Maestro server URL.
+- server: BotCity Orchestrator server URL.

-- workspace: BotCity Maestro workspace.
+- workspace: BotCity Orchestrator workspace.

-page. - machineId: Machine ID of the current machine.
+Dev.
+Environmentpage. - machineId: Machine ID of the current machine.
 See Machines.

 - logScreen: Boolean option defining whether or not screenshots are periodically sent to the BotCity Studio.